Blazemeter/HLSPlugin/README.md

 The HLS protocol provides a reliable, cost-effective means of delivering continuous and long-form video over the Internet.
 It allows a receiver to adapt the bitrate of the media to the current network conditions, in order to maintain uninterrupted playback at the best possible quality.

-Likewise, the plugin recognizes MPEG-DASH links automatically, without having to point it out in the interface, and supports the downloads of manifests and segments with a predefined resolution and bandwidth.
+Likewise, trying to provide a wider spectrum of protocols to support videos streaming and video on demand, the plugin also recognizes MPEG-DASH links automatically, without having to point it out in the interface, supporting the downloads of manifests and segments with a predefined resolution and bandwidth.

 For more information related to HLS, please refer to the  [wikipedia page](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or to the [RFC](https://tools.ietf.org/html/rfc8216) and, for MPEG DASH, please refer to the [wikipedia page](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) or to the [ISO](https://standards.iso.org/ittf/PubliclyAvailableStandards/c065274_ISO_IEC_23009-1_2014.zip).

-Currently the project uses the [HLSParserJ](https://github.com/Comcast/hlsparserj) library to parse the playlists.
+Currently the project uses the [HLSParserJ](https://github.com/Comcast/hlsparserj) library to parse the HLS playlists and a [fork]((https://github.com/Blazemeter/mpd-tools)) of [MPD-Tools](https://github.com/carlanton/mpd-tools) for MPEG-DASH manifest and segments.

 #### In a HTTP Live Streaming process: